 I fainted again for the second time.
 You can read about my first experience here.
 When it first happened almost 2 years ago, I was totally freaked out because I’d never fainted before in my life and was terrified that something was seriously wrong with me.
 My doctors ran tons of tests, including MRI, EEG, Holter Monitor, EKG, etc., but didn’t find anything wrong.
 They thought I may have been dehydrated.
 I didn’t think I’d gone that long without water, but now, to avoid fainting, I carry a reusable water bottle everywhere I go.

-Then, I was sitting at a tall restaurant table at one of my favorite San Fernando Valley restaurants and had just started to dive into a fabulous seafood dinner.
-Suddenly, I felt like I was going to pass out.
-(Disclaimer – It had nothing to do with the food because it’s always wonderful) Like an idiot, I decided to drink some water to avoid fainting but I was wrong.
+I was sitting at a tall restaurant table at one of my favorite San Fernando Valley restaurants and had just started to dive into a fabulous seafood dinner when I suddenly felt like I was going to pass out.
+(Disclaimer – It had nothing to do with the food because it’s always wonderful) I tried drinking some water but it was too late.
 Next thing I knew I woke up under the table . . . again.
 I must have a thing for passing out at dinner tables.

 I remember before it happened trying to tell Doug I thought I was going to pass out.
 He said he grabbed me, but then I jerked away and he couldn’t hang on.
 Thankfully, I didn’t break my neck.
 Instead, I did a major number on my right foot.
 I sprained the “you know what” out of it and it hurt like hell.

-The owner of the restaurant wanted to call 911 but Doug wouldn’t let him.
+The owner of the restaurant wanted to call 911 but Doug didn’t think it was necessary.
 Apparently, he thought doing a header off a high chair on my head and mangling my foot didn’t warrant an ambulance.
 (Men can be idiots) He and an 80-year-old waitress helped me hobble to the car.

-I ended up crawling around for a few days until he bought me a set of crutches.
+I ended up crawling around for a few days until he finally bought me a set of crutches.
 I hated being an invalid and my weekend was ruined.
-Luckily, after getting it X-rayed, I was told my foot wasn’t broken. (a year later, it still twinges)
+Luckily, after getting an X-ray, I was told my foot wasn’t broken.

 I know now that my fainting (syncope) was caused by a vasovagal response.
 My sister has the same problem and faints at the sight of blood.
 She’s passed out many times and now, I guess, it’s my turn.
 Vasovageling (my term) is not a dangerous condition in itself unless you fall and hurt yourself.
 The tendency toward it sometimes starts to show after the age of 50.
 However, you always want to avoid fainting and hurting yourself if at all possible.